-Latest News – My collection of short stories is out now.
-Saving Spike and other stories is available from Amazon and other online retailers in paperback and e-book.
+My collection of short stories, Saving Spike and other stories is available from Amazon and other online retailers in paperback and e-book.

 The writing career highlights – my short stories have been published in several literary magazines and some of my stage plays have been professionally performed with the support of Arts Council England.
 Taking a break from scriptwriting, I find myself writing more and more essays.
 One of these was shortlisted by Wasafiri Magazine for their Life Writing Competition 2014 and a couple have found their way into literary magazines.
 Of course, there are a couple of novels.
 In truth, my third and fourth novels – the first two were never published and now seem like distant relatives long dead.
 The completed third and fourth novels have had sample chapters to agents and small publishers.
 Just a couple of positive nibbles, but no fish have bitten yet.

 As a linguist, I’ve authored four textbooks, including Digital Textuality (2015, Palgrave Macmillan), and I’ve had my research published in several books and journals.
-I’m on the editorial boards of Open Learning and The Journal of Interactive Media in Education.
+I’m the Book Reviews Editor for Open Learning.
 I’m also a regular contributor to the Literary Encyclopedia, writing on literary and linguistic topics.

 Member of East Anglia Writers and the Society of Women Writers and Journalists (SWWJ)